 Weeds Gift Shop Home and garden goods, plus seasonal finds, await in this ecofriendly and upcycled shop.
 (262) 377-0999; lilliesweeds.com

-Wisconsin Museum of Quilts and Fiber Arts In August 2011, an 1850s refurbished barn became the museum’s new home, showcasing an impressive permanent collection and lively traveling exhibits.
+Wisconsin Museum of Quilts and Fiber Arts The museum, in an 1850s refurbished barn, showcases an impressive permanent collection and lively traveling exhibits.
 Admission charged.
 (262) 546-0300; wiquiltmuseum.com

 Where to eat

 Amy’s Candy Kitchen Amy’s specializes in candy apples done right.
 They’re pricey (from $11.99) but big enough to share.
 (262) 376-0884; amysgourmetapples.com